 Bacterial otogenic meningitis symptoms and clinical presentation

-The temperature of meningitis is increased to 39-40 ° C and above and has the character cpntinua.
-Pulse is usually accelerated, but sometimes marked bradycardia.
-The general condition of the patient with severe meningitis, a person is often pale, sallow, haggard, tongue dry.
+The temperature of meningitis is increased to 39-40 ° C and above and has the "continua" character.
+Pulse is usually accelerated but sometimes marked bradycardia.
+The general condition of the patient with severe meningitis, a person is often pale, sallow, haggard, dry tongue.

 The patient's consciousness in meningitis confused, passing into delirium.
 Patient apathetic, often marked motor excitation, increased by extraneous stimuli (sound, light).
 Salient features of the patient with head thrown back, knees bent legs to eliminate unnecessary tension of the dura mater.

-In blood serum - high leukocytosis, and a significant increase in ESR.
+In blood - high leukocytosis, and a significant increase in ESR.

 The use of antibiotics has led to significant changes in clinical meningitis.
 Symptoms become blurred, sometimes unexpressed, another character acquired during meningitis.
-So, there are cases of meningitis with subfebrile or normal temperature, with mild headache, a little marked meningeal signs, impaired consciousness and other brain symptoms in general, satisfactory or even good condition.
-Often there are significant modifications in the cerebrospinal fluid (CSF pleocytosis reduction, changes in cellular composition in the direction of lymphocytosis, etc.) and hemogram also mask the true picture of the disease.
+So, there are cases of meningitis with subfebrile or normal temperature, with a mild headache, little marked meningeal signs, impaired consciousness, and other brain symptoms in general, satisfactory or even good condition.
+Often there are significant modifications in the cerebrospinal fluid (CSF pleocytosis reduction, changes in cellular composition in the direction of lymphocytosis, etc.) and hemogram also masks the true picture of the disease.

-During the meningitis with timely surgery, the absence of other complications, and rational use of antibiotics and sulfonamides mostly favorable, mostly disease after 3-4 weeks ends with recovery.
+During meningitis with timely surgery, the absence of other complications, and rational use of antibiotics and sulfonamides mostly favorable, mostly disease after 3-4 weeks ends with recovery.
 However, there is a prolonged duration (up to several months), usually intermittent nature (the so-called recurrent meningitis).
-This form of meningitis caused by a number of factors:
+This form of meningitis caused by several factors

 - remaining after surgery on the ear purulent foci in the labyrinth or the apex of petrous